Titanosauria: Description

 Titanosauria have the largest range of body size of any sauropod clade, and includes both the largest known sauropods and some of the smallest.
 One of the largest titanosaurs, Patagotitan, had a body mass estimated to be 69 tonne, whereas one of the smallest, Magyarosaurus, had a body mass of approximately 900 kg.
 Even relatively closely related titanosaurs could have very different body sizes, as the small rinconsaurs were closely related to the gigantic lognkosaurs.
 Fossils from perhaps the largest dinosaur ever found were discovered in 2021 in the Neuquén Province of northwest Patagonia, Argentina.
 It is believed that they are from a titanosaur.
-Some of smallest titanosaurs, such as Magyarosaurus, inhabited Europe, which was largely made up of islands during the Cretaceous, and were likely island dwarfs.
-Another taxon of tiny titanosaurs, Ibirania, lived a non-insular context in Upper Creaceous Brazil, and is an example of nanism resultant from other ecological pressures.
+Some of the smallest titanosaurs, such as Magyarosaurus, inhabited Europe, which was largely made up of islands during the Cretaceous, and were likely island dwarfs.
+Another taxon of tiny titanosaurs, Ibirania, lived a non-insular context in Upper Cretaceous Brazil, and is an example of nanism resultant from other ecological pressures.